 In the US, states have been looking at different methods to increase their state’s overall tax revenue and thereby have enacted different types of reporting requirements aimed at intellectual property holding companies such as mandatory combined reporting requirements (requiring companies to file a single comprehensive tax return for all of their subsidiaries when they calculate their taxes) as well as addback statutes (requiring companies to add back any tax deductions taken for royalties paid to their intellectual property holding companies.
 While some states have been cracking down on the use of intellectual property holding companies as a means of reducing tax liabilities, Delaware has retained favorable tax laws for intellectual property holding companies transacting business in their state.

-Should you or your company need assistance navigating through complex and uniquely challenging issues surrounding the implementation of intellectual property holding companies please feel free to reach out to David Pierce, JD, MBA at Founders Legal or Amit Patel, JD, LLM.
+Should you or your company need assistance navigating through complex and uniquely challenging issues surrounding the implementation of intellectual property holding companies feel free to reach out to David Pierce, JD, MBA.